radicle-foundation/radworks-governance/manual.md

 # Governance Manual [v0.2]

-> ❗ This document describes the current governance processes of the RadicleDAO.
+> ❗ This document describes the current governance processes of Radworks.
 It is version-controlled and can only updated via off-chain approval.

 > 📝 For more on how this document is maintained please refer to contributing.md

 # Overview

-The RadicleDAO is governed by on-chain and off-chain governance processes.
-These together make up Radicle’s **governance system** It’s on-chain governance can be referred to as the DAO’s **governance module.**
+Radworks is governed by on-chain and off-chain governance processes.
+These together make up Radworks' **governance system** Its on-chain governance can be referred to as the DAO’s **governance module.**

 ### On-chain

-The RadicleDAO’s Treasury is controlled by a tokenized governance mechanism ([Compound-Governor](https://wiki.tally.xyz/docs/compound-governor)) via the project’s native governance token ($RAD).
-As members of the RadicleDAO, $RAD holders participate in the decision-making around the treasury by voting and creating on-chain governance proposals composed of executable actions.
+The Radworks Treasury is controlled by a tokenized governance mechanism ([Compound-Governor](https://wiki.tally.xyz/docs/compound-governor)) via the project’s native governance token ($RAD).
+As members of Radworks, $RAD holders participate in the decision-making around the treasury by voting and creating on-chain governance proposals composed of executable actions.

 Currently, these actions include: